Vegeta2020/CIA-SSD/README.md

 ## Contact
-If you have any questions or suggestions about this repo, please feel free to contact me (zheng-w10@foxmail.com)
+If you have any question or suggestion about this repo, please feel free to contact me (zheng-w10@foxmail.com)